Inventory Management

 Encouraging your employees to practice perpetual inventory and correctly update inventory software every time an item is moved, used, or restocked will help your construction company remain properly stocked and efficient.

-5. Set up a system for reordering
+5. Set up a system for auditing

 About Sortly